When and where does it apply? This is how the monthly ticket works

 The 9-euro ticket is intended to attract Germans to the bus and train.
 The starting signal for the offer from the 2022 relief package will be given in June.
 How does it work?

+Update from April 27 at 12:25 p.m.: In a cabinet meeting on April 27, the federal cabinet decided on the planned measures from the 2022 relief package.
+With an aid package worth billions, which also includes the 9-euro ticket, the citizens of Germany are to be helped during the Ukraine war.
+Among other things, an energy price flat rate of 300 euros, a fuel discount, a Hartz IV subsidy or a child benefit bonus are planned. which Measures from the relief package will come when: an overview.

+Relief package 2022: Cabinet approves the 9-euro ticket for local public transport (ÖPNV)

-Berlin – cheap offer for the summer: the federal government wants German motorists to have one just in time for the holiday season 9 euro ticket encourage people to switch to buses and trains.
+First report from April 19 at 2:00 p.m.: Berlin – cheap offer for the summer: the federal government wants German motorists to have one just in time for the holiday season 9 euro ticket encourage people to switch to buses and trains.
 From June 1st, the discount campaign from the Relief package 2022 start.
-Baden-Württemberg’s Transport Minister Winfried Hermann (Greens) was certain that the federal states would do everything in their power to implement the measure despite all the difficulties.
+Baden-Württemberg’s Transport Minister Winfried Hermann (Greens) was certain that the federal states would do everything possible to implement the measure despite all the difficulties.
 But which bus and which train can you use?
 And where can I buy the ticket?
 There are still many questions for customers in local public transport (ÖPNV) and regional transport.
 But here are the answers.

 Relief package 2022: Government grants Germans a 9-euro ticket for local public transport (ÖPNV)